adbar/simplemma/README.md

 ### Advanced usage via classes

-The functions described above are suitable for simple usage, but you can have more control by instantiating Simplemma classes and calling their methods instead.
-Lemmatization is handled by the `Lemmatizer` class, while language detection is handled by the `LanguageDetector` class.
-These in turn rely on different lemmatization strategies, which are implementations of the `LemmatizationStrategy` protocol.
-The `DefaultStrategy` implementation uses a combination of different strategies, one of which is `DictionaryLookupStrategy`.
-It looks up tokens in a dictionary created by a `DictionaryFactory`.
+The functions above cover simple usage; instantiating the classes gives more control. `Lemmatizer` handles lemmatization and `LanguageDetector` language detection, both through an implementation of the `LemmatizationStrategy` protocol. `DefaultStrategy` combines several such strategies, among them `DictionaryLookupStrategy`, which looks tokens up in a dictionary built by a `DictionaryFactory`.

-For example, it is possible to conserve RAM by limiting the number of cached language dictionaries (default: 8) by creating a custom `DefaultDictionaryFactory` with a specific `cache_max_size` setting, creating a `DefaultStrategy` using that factory, and then creating a `Lemmatizer` and/or a `LanguageDetector` using that strategy:
+For example, to conserve RAM by limiting how many language dictionaries stay cached (default: 8), pass a `cache_max_size` to `DefaultDictionaryFactory`, wrap it in a `DefaultStrategy`, and hand that to a `Lemmatizer` and/or `LanguageDetector`:

 ``` python
 # import necessary classes